briancappello/flask-unchained/docs/index.rst

 Bundles
 ^^^^^^^

 Your app's code and dependencies.
 A very powerful concept Flask Unchained introduces to Flask.
-By distributing code as bundles, Flask Unchained enables common design patterns for writing and sharing Flask code that all has simple, consistent, and configurable conventions for organizing, customizing, and extending *everything from anywhere*. **Under the easily accessible hood, everything is still just good old Flask.** But this... this is Python 3 baby!
+By distributing code as bundles, Flask Unchained enables common design patterns for writing and sharing Flask code that all have simple, consistent, and configurable conventions for organizing, customizing, and extending *everything from anywhere*. **Under the easily accessible hood, everything is still just good old Flask.** But this... this is Python 3 baby!
 Check it out:

 .. code-block::